valboz/RTModel/docs/DataPreprocessing.md

 - Outliers are removed;
 - Datasets left with less than 4 points are ignored.

-For details about the algorithms used in this pre-processing, please refer to the future publication.
+For details about the algorithms used in this pre-processing, please refer to the [RTModel paper](https://ui.adsabs.harvard.edu/abs/2024A%26A...688A..83B/abstract).

 ## Options for pre-processing